Stiff Person Syndrome: If You're Not Dancing, Something's Wrong

 Support Johns Hopkins Stiff Person Syndrome Center and Dr. Scott Newsome

-I was given a second chance in February, and have chosen to serve as a patient advocate to give people hope for the future.
-I decided to try raising funds for the Johns Hopkins Stiff Person Syndrome Center, led by Dr. Scott Newsome, for research to develop targeted treatments for SPS.
+I have chosen to serve as a patient advocate to give people hope and therefore decided to raise funds for the Johns Hopkins Stiff Person Syndrome Center, led by Dr. Scott Newsome.
+Donations will directly support a project aimed at improving diagnosis and outcomes in SPS, by identifying early predictors of disability, evaluating key diagnostic markers, and refining criteria to reduce misdiagnosis.

 Will you join me?

-I invite you to make your tax-deductible gift to support novel biomarker discovery research projects securely through this online portal, or contact Kaylin Kopcho, Director of Principal Gifts - Neurology, for assistance with other philanthropic vehicles (donor advised fund, gift of securities, etc...) or to learn more.
-Kaylin can be reached via email at kaylin.kopcho@jhmi.edu or phone at +1 (443) 287-7871.
+I invite you to make your tax-deductible gift to support novel biomarker discovery research projects securely through this online portal, or contact Gina Scalise, Sr. Associate Director of Development, for assistance with other philanthropic vehicles (donor advised fund, gift of securities, etc...) or to learn more.
+Gina can be reached via email at gscalis1@jhmi.edu.
 Thank you for your consideration, I am grateful.